The course considers fine art in its widest sense, which means you can either test out many different approaches or choose to specialise in one.

-Year one builds upon your previous learning, you will experiment broadly and acquire new skills and knowledge, from a combination of both practice and theory sessions.
+Your first year builds upon your previous learning; you’ll experiment broadly and acquire new skills and knowledge, from a combination of both practice and theory sessions.

-Year two will encourage and enable you to examine the positioning of your work within the fine art industries and to consider its relationship to audiences.
+Your second year encourages you to examine the positioning of your work within the Fine Art industries and to consider its relationship to audiences.

-At the beginning of year two you will decide where to locate your practice, which practical working zone of the course to locate yourself in.
-The zones are PAINTLAB, 3D Assemblage, Clean Media. (includes video, performance, drawing) You can also move between zones.
+At the beginning of Level 5, you’ll decide where to locate your practice and which practical working zone of the course to locate yourself in.
+You can also move between zones.

-In Year 3 you’ll continue to develop and refine your understanding of your own practice, specifically the Fine Art discipline, the language it operates within and how it is interpreted by viewers.
+In your third year, you’ll continue to develop and refine your understanding of your own practice, specifically the Fine Art discipline, the language it operates within and how it is interpreted by viewers.